 The importance of DMARC is deeply tied to email security and deliverability.
 The major benefits for which you should set up DMARC are as follows:

-DMARC provides robust email authentication reporting.
+Provides robust email authentication reporting

 With the help of the DMARC protocol, ISPs or internet service providers can identify spammers quickly.
 Therefore, it prevents any malicious emails from reaching recipients' inboxes.

 DMARC tends to replace Author Domain Signing Practices (ADSP) by assisting in various other aspects such as subdomain policies (wildcarding), non-existent subdomains, slow rollout (such as percentage experiments), SPF, or quarantining mail.

 The DMARC uses the SPF and DKIM to determine an email's authenticity.
 It helps in reducing email malpractices to a great extent.